karmaniverous/smoz/.stan/system/stan.todo.md

     (register/openapi/add/init/dev).
 The host SMOZ plugin is authoritative.
   - On host errors, the CLI exits non-zero instead of falling back.
 CI and local flows now rely solely on the plugin-first host and attached commands.

+- Host-only hard fail on errors:
+  - Updated src/cli/index.ts to call process.exit(1) on host errors instead of setting process.exitCode only.
+This ensures shell `&&` chains stop when the get-dotenv host is unavailable or does not expose a known entry point and eliminates any lingering implicit fallback behavior.